by HarveyKent

 “What do you think is in back of it?”
 Air Wave asked.
 “I take it you don’t believe what he claims, that he’s the Spirit of the South or whatever.”

-“Kid, I’ve seen some spooky stuff in my years as a glorified Robin Hood,” Green Arrow said.
+“Kid, I’ve seen some spooky stuff in my years as a ‘glorified Robin Hood,'” Green Arrow said.
 “I’ve met sorcerers, ghosts, and demons, and I’ve been on both sides of fights with them.
 But no, I don’t believe that headless hate-monger was what he claimed to be.”

-“OK, assuming that he is human,” Air Wave said, “what could he hope to gain by stirring up racial unrest among DIT’s students?”
+“Okay, assuming that he is human,” Air Wave said, “what could he hope to gain by stirring up racial unrest among DIT’s students?”

 “So what do we do, snoop around and see if we can find a money trail?”
+Air Wave proposed.

 “If you don’t mind, kid, why don’t you take that job?”
 Green Arrow suggested.
 “I need to see someone about this headless uniform problem.
 I’ve got an idea I want to follow up.”

-“OK by me,” Air Wave said, thrilled to be working with his idol again.
+“Okay by me,” Air Wave said, thrilled to be working with his idol again.
 “When do you want to rendezvous?”